-The purpose of this booster is to increase levels of white blood cells which fight off infections.
-If you cannot build up your immune system by getting these boosts from time to time, then you could develop more serious illnesses over time due to less protection against infection.
+This booster aims to increase levels of white blood cells, which fight off infections.
+If you cannot build up your immune system by getting these boosts occasionally, you could develop more serious illnesses over time due to less protection against infection.

 How can I get the COVID vaccine?

 You can get the COVID vaccine in the USA by making an appointment with your local health care provider, or you can contact a travel clinic to schedule a date for vaccination.

 The CDC recommends receiving the vaccine at least two weeks before traveling so your body can develop immunity.
 Consult a primary healthcare provider before scheduling your appointment, though!